mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 1. create sample point layers using systematic, random, and stratified sampling strategies
 2. extract elevation values at those sample points
-3. interpolate new raster surfaces from the samples using Inverse Distance Weighting (IDW), Nearest Neighbor, and Spline methods
+3. interpolate new raster surfaces from the samples using Inverse Distance Weighting (IDW), Nearest Neighbor, and Radial Basis Function (RBF) methods
 4. compare the interpolated surfaces to the original DEM to understand the strengths and limitations of each method

 > **Concept note:** Sampling and interpolation are fundamental to converting sparse point measurements (like weather stations or survey points) into continuous raster surfaces that cover an entire area.
 The method you choose affects how smooth the output is, how well it honors the original sample values, and how it represents areas between samples.